Aantonjoe12/Stock_Price_Analysis_AAPL/README.md

 # Stock Price Analysis Tool

 This project is a Python-based Jupyter Notebook that automatically analyses the historical stock price of a given ticker symbol.
-It retrieves stock data using yfinance, calculates key metrics, and visualizes trends and volatility to provide actionable insights for investors or data analysts.
+It retrieves stock data using yfinance, calculates key metrics, and visualises trends and volatility to provide actionable insights for investors or data analysts.

 ## Key Features